opensearch-project/documentation-website/_opensearch/rest-api/document-apis/multi-get.md

 Introduced 1.0 {: .label .label-purple }

-You can use the multi-get operation to get back multiple documents from one index or multiple indices in one request.
+The multi-get operation allows you to execute multiple GET operations in one request, so you can get back all documents that match your criteria.

 ## Example without specifying index in URL